 We have now begun the first phase of works, which is estimated to run until early 2025.
 This will focus on removing the existing cables from the towpath.
 These will not require towpath closures – instead, pontoons will be used at select points along the canal during the works to enable pedestrians and cyclists to continue using the towpath.

 After this, a second phase of works is expected to start in summer 2025.
-This will involve towpath closures and diversions, and we will be holding public information events later this year to share details once they are confirmed.
+This will involve towpath closures and diversions, and we will be holding public information events to share details once they are confirmed.

 The project installation is estimated to be completed by early 2026 and commissioning by summer 2026.